pulp/pulp/docs/sphinx/user-guide/glossary.rst

     an optional start time, and a time interval.
 More information can be found :ref:`in the conventions section of this guide <date-and-time>`.

+  node
+    A Pulp node is a Pulp server that has either a parent or child relationship to another Pulp server.
+Parent nodes provide content to child nodes.
+Child nodes consume content from a parent node as registered :term:`consumers <consumer>`.

   registration
     The association of a :term:`consumer` to a Pulp server.
 Once registered, a consumer is added to Pulp's inventory and may be :term:`bound <binding>` to